cgustave/checkitbaby/README.md

 Checks on HA status: `get system ha status` (in global)
   - checks ha report unit healthy (HA Health Status: OK)
-  - checks if unit with the given hostname is master of slave  ()
+  - checks if unit with the given hostname is master or slave  ()
-  - checks how many unit seen in the cluster
+  - checks how many units are seen in the cluster
   - Checks if a given serial number is know in the cluster
   - checks if all members have their configuration synchronized (configuration status -> in-sync)